its-Jaxx/Message-Spammer/README.md

 [![License: CC0-1.0 license](https://img.shields.io/npm/l/badge-maker.svg)](http://creativecommons.org/publicdomain/zero/1.0/)

-**:warning: THIS IS ONLY FOR EDUCATIONAL PURPOSES ONLY.
+**:warning: THIS IS FOR EDUCATIONAL PURPOSES ONLY.
 PLEASE DO NOT USE THIS IN ANY MALICIOUS WAY.**

 # Message Spammer
 Very simple Python code that sends messages.